 The cast features Oscar nominee Aunjanue Ellis-Taylor as Wilkerson and is joined by Jon Bernthal, Niecy Nash-Betts, Vera Farmiga, Audra McDonald, Nick Offerman, Blair Underwood, Finn Wittrock, Jasmine Cephas-Jones and Connie Nielsen.

-Origin teaser trailer
+Origin official trailer

 The Walking Dead – Ava DuVernay connection